wazirarman428-beep/dont-kill-my-app/_vendors-content/huawei/user.md

 </div>

-### App Launch on some EMUI 8, 9 and 10 devices (Huawei P20, Huawei P20 Lite, Huawei Mate 10...)
+### App Launch on some EMUI 8, 9 and 10 devices (Huawei 9 prime play
+, Huawei P20 Lite, Huawei Mate 10...)

 * *Phone settings > Battery > App launch* and then set your app to “Manage manually” and make sure everything is turned on.